Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlInstance.md

 ```

 ### -SubnetId
-The Subnet Id to use for Managed instance creation
+The Subnet Id to use for instance creation

 ```yaml
 Type: String